kmitofficial/AvatarLab-G352-PS25/README.md

 # ⚡️ Avatar Lab – Where AI Meets Emotion

 Welcome to **Avatar Lab** – the next generation of intelligent, emotionally expressive avatar animation.
-More than just lip-syncing, Avatar Lab combines powerful neural speech synthesis and state-of-the-art diffusion models to generate **realistic**, **emotion-aware avatars** that move, speak, and feel like real humans.
+More than just lip-syncing, Avatar Lab combines powerful neural speech synthesis and state-of-the-art animation model to generate **realistic**, **emotion-aware avatars** that move, speak, and feel like real humans.

 Whether you're building virtual assistants, game characters, or AI-driven content creators, Avatar Lab brings your digital personas to life.